-Many moons ago, I was walking through Trinity Cemetery when by chance, on the gravesite of my old favorite DJ Grandmaster Dynamite, I happened across a disc containing the songs listed below.
+Many moons ago, I was walking through Trinity Cemetery in New York City when by chance, on the gravesite of my old favorite DJ Grandmaster Dynamite, I happened across a disc containing the songs listed below.
 Once called “the David Lynch of mix-tapes,” whether Dynamite made this compilation before his death or after I’ll never know.
 But he did provide enough obscure chills and popular thrills to make a mummy dance.

 Not every track here is as scary as a zombie from “Thriller,” but they are rather disturbing.
 As Dracula once said to his son, “Take a bite, it won’t kill you.”